Close

 Bluetooth hearing aids wirelessly connect to other compatible Bluetooth devices, allowing you to adjust sound preferences from your smartphone or stream audio from your television.
 Because this technology opens doors to more perks, like the Starkey fall detection and health tracking features, you’ll pay between $699–$7,500 per pair, depending on the brand and retailer.
 Bluetooth hearing aids with streaming capabilities are priced higher in this range, starting at around $2,000 per pair.

-Some users prefer Bluetooth hearing aids with streaming capabilities despite the higher price point.
+Some users prefer Bluetooth hearing aids with streaming capabilities despite the higher price.
 You can hear phone calls clearly and enjoy your favorite music, although the technology still isn’t perfect.

 But Bluetooth technology continues to evolve—Bluetooth hearing aids now take less power to operate, which means you can use their features more often without rapidly draining your hearing aids’ batteries.
 You can also find them in smaller CIC-style hearing aids where it was once impossible to fit the hardware.
 Bluetooth technology can even help you find your hearing aids if you misplace them.
 With many brands, you can use your app’s “Find My Hearing Aids” feature to locate where you last used them.